frkatona/HandTrack_To_MIDI/README.md

 7) connect the MIDI CC from the script (channel 1, CC 1-6) to your desired parameters (e.g., filter cutoff, wet/dry mix, etc.)

-8) press 'q' to quit the program (exiting the window will not stop the script)
+8) press 'q' to quit the program (closing the window will not stop the script)

 ## Tips and Pitfalls